Churchill Downs (CHDN)

 Churchill Downs Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Churchill Downs’s ROIC has stayed the same over the last few years.
-If the company wants to become an investable business, it must improve its returns by generating more profitable growth.
+On average, Churchill Downs’s ROIC increased by 2.3 percentage points annually each year over the last few years.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment